 A vaccine is a way to prevent you getting infected with something.
 It makes your immune system stronger so that it can fight off the infection from getting inside you.
-Scientists have made a vaccine that can stop you getting HPV.
+Scientists have made a human papillomavirus (HPV) vaccine that can stop you getting HPV.

-The HPV vaccine is now offered to both boys and girls as part of the NHS vaccination programme.
+The HPV vaccine is now offered to both boys and girls, and to MSM, as part of the NHS vaccination programme.

-It is called Gardasil® and you only need two injections of it.
+The HPV vaccine used for the NHS HPV immunisation programme is called Gardasil® or Gardasil® 9 and you only need two injections of it (three if you have your first dose over the age of 15).
 It is really effective, stopping 99% of HPV infections.

 How many doses are there in the HPV vaccine?

 The HPV vaccine works in two doses for most people, though in some circumstances three may be required.